unfoldingWord/wordMAP/README.md

 # Saved Alignments Minimum Viable Product

 Below are the components required to build a saved alignment tool for use in translationCore.
-The initial goal is not to implement all of the algorithms described in this Document but to take the first step in bringing word alignment prediction to translationCore.
+The initial goal is not to implement all of the algorithms described in this document but to take the first step in bringing word alignment prediction to translationCore.

----

-# Scratch Pad

-we are thinking out loud here.

-### Corpus Preprocessing (done)
-- [x] Corpus must be prepared as a list of unaligned tokenized sentence pairs and optionally normalized.

-### Training/Encoding (done)
-- [x] Receive corpus
-  - [x] Generate n-grams for corpus
-  - [x] Generate permutations
-  - [x] Index and tally occurrences
-- [x] Receive saved alignments (as a list of known permutations)
-  - [x] Index and tally occurrences

-### Prediction/Decoding (in progress)
-- [x] Receive unaligned sentence pair
-  - [x] Generate n-grams for unaligned sentence pair
-  - [x] Generate permutations for the n-grams between languages
-- [x] Selecting subset of data that is relevant
-  - [x] relevant to words in provided unaligned sentence pair
+Algorithms/steps needed to implement saved alignments:

-  - [x] from both corpus and saved alignments indices
+* Engine Training - for saved alignments
-- [x] Statistical algorithms
-  - [x] Static scoring
+* Frequency Ratios
+* Alignment Position
-  - [x] Scoring
+* Scoring
-  - [x] Weighted average of all scores
-- [x] Alignment Prediction
+* Alignment Prediction
-  - [x] Selection of best alignments via Process of elimination
-    - [x] Pick the best
-    - [x] Eliminate non-usable conflicts
-    - [x] Penalize usable conflicts
-    - [x] Repeat until all words are covered
-  - [x] Order selected alignments to the primary unaligned sentence word order

-loop through each index and filter by keys that match the n-grams in the provided unaligned sentence pair.

----